teambit/docs/docs/build-pipeline/01-overview.md

 Since environments are extensible, so are the build pipelines configured by them. __To create your own Build Task or customize your environment's build pipeline, [see here](/docs/build-pipeline/create-build-task).__
 ## Sequencing the build tasks
 The Build Pipeline takes into consideration the following factors when deciding the order of which to execute each task:
-* __Bit "core" tasks__: These are tasks that must exist at the start of the build process.
-One such task is creating isolated instances ('Bit capsules') of each component.
 * __Location__: A task can be executed either at the start or end of the build pipeline.
 This can be explicitly [configured by the task itself](docs/build-pipeline/create-build-task#append-to-the-start-or-end-of-the-pipeline-in-relation-to-other-tasks).
 * __Dependencies__: A task can depend on other tasks.
 That means, it will not get executed before its dependencies are executed successfully.
 This is [configured by the task itself](docs/build-pipeline/create-build-task#append-to-the-start-or-end-of-the-pipeline-in-relation-to-other-tasks).
 * __An environment's list of build tasks__: This is the array of tasks as it is [defined by an environment](/docs/build-pipeline/create-build-task#override-the-build-pipeline-sequence).

 ## Executing the build pipeline
 Commands that trigger the build pipeline:
- * `bbit build` - will run the build pipeline for the entire workspace.
-The output data will not persist. (most often used for testing and debugging the build process).
+ * `bbit build` - will run the build pipeline, on your local machine, for the entire workspace.
+The output data will not persist. - That is most often used for testing and debugging the build process.
- * `bbit tag` - will run the build pipeline for the component, before registering the component as 'pending to be versioned'.
-The output data will not persist.
- * `bbit tag --persist` - will run the build pipeline for the component, before creating a new component release version.
+ * `bbit tag --build` - will run the build pipeline on your local machine, before creating a new component release version.
 The output data will persist.
+ * `bbit export` (after a component has been tagged) - will run the build pipeline, remotely on [bit.dev](https://bit.dev).